General Information for Applicants

 If you are not sure whether you are a suitable candidate for diagnosis, you can confirm your suitability at one of MATAL’s diagnostic centers.

-- Supporting documentation: any document relating to the difficulties on account of which you are applying for diagnosis, and any document liable to assist the clinician in understanding your developmental history, your pedagogic functioning and your medical and emotional state, both past and present.
+Any document relating to the difficulties on account of which you are applying for diagnosis, and any document liable to assist the clinician in understanding your developmental history, pedagogic functioning, and medical and emotional state, both past and present.
 It is particularly important to include copies of the following documents:

 Verification of Eligibility for Diagnosis by MATAL